The first week

 Register for online access.
 Once you're enrolled for benefits, register for Canada Life GroupNet to get online access to check benefits info or submit claims.

-If you're a new bargaining unit employee, you need to authorize payment of your union dues as part of a Collective Agreement.
+If you're a new bargaining unit employee, you need to authorize payment of your union dues as part of a collective agreement.

 A signed copy of the form is to be retained in the ministry’s employee file only.
+Do not submit this form to AskMyHR.

 Public servants use Collective Agreements and ethics and Standards of Conduct to guide how they work.
 They're committed to delivering government services, programs and policies in ways that maintain and enhance the trust and confidence of British Columbians.